DUI Breath Test

 In Cloe v.
 State, supra, the Fourth District Court of Appeals found that due process was satisfied when “the machine could be tested, the test results were available, and the ‘fail safe’ procedures could be questioned.”

-- How the software in a particular intoxilyzer varies or was modified from the original software versions approved by the FDLE in 2002.
+- How the software in a particular Intoxilyzer 8000 varies or was modified from the original software versions approved by the FDLE in 2002.

 - Whether those modifications caused the approved software to have additional flaws or glitches;

-- Whether the modification effect the reliability or operation of the Intoxilyzer 8000;
+- Whether the modification impacts the reliability or operation of the Intoxilyzer 8000;

 - Whether the software program itself gives a scientifically reliable result on a human breath sample as opposed to a simulator;